Climate Change and Health Adaptation Program

 Who can apply?

-- All First Nations communities south of 60°N are eligible for funding.
+- All First Nations communities south of 60°N recognized under the Indian Act are eligible for funding

-- Non-government and voluntary associations and organizations, including non-profit corporations that work on behalf or in partnership with First Nation communities.
-The community must identify them as partners in the research.
+- Non-government and voluntary associations and organizations, including non-profit corporations that work on behalf or in partnership with First Nations communities.
+The community must identify them as partners in the research

-Please note: First Nation communities in British Columbia are being supported through the First Nations Health Authority’s Climate Change Program and are not eligible for funding from this program.
+First Nations communities in British Columbia are supported through the First Nations Health Authority.

-Funding for the program takes place on an annual basis with a call for proposals sent out in the summer of each year.
+Funding for the program takes place on an annual basis with a call for applications sent out in the summer of each year.

 How to apply